I am writing to encourage the voters of Dalton to re-elect Barbara Suriner to this office of town clerk May 14.

 Her opponent, Mr. Pitha, has no record of municipal experience or of participation in municipal affairs.
 Unfortu nately, he has also circulated some inaccurate information.

 He has claimed that Mrs. Suriner also had no previous experience before becoming town clerk.
-The fact is that Barbara had worked as a certified assessor and on a part-time basis as an assistant to
+The fact is that Barbara had worked as a certified assessor and on a part-time basis as an assistant to town clerk Robert Bartlett.
+She was also trained by his successor before being temporarily appointed to that position.
+At the next town election Barbara was elected as clerk.

 Mr. Pitha has also claimed that there is a mandatory retirement at age of 70.
 This is incorrect.
 Elected officials are not subject to mandatory retirement laws.